 Signing up for tuition or additional classes seem to be more of a norm than a necessity these days.

-With the influx of students and parents wanting additional help beyond lessons in school, more and more tuition centres and private tutors have sprung up to offer their services (with most proclaiming that they are able to deliver results).
+With the influx of students and parents wanting additional help beyond lessons in school, more and more tuition centres have sprung up to offer their services (with most proclaiming that they are able to deliver results).

-So how exactly do you decide which tuition teacher is right for your child?
+So how do you choose a good tuition centre that is suitable for your child?
 Well, to answer that question, you will have to first answer the next.

 Unfortunately, this is a question only you have the answer to.
 It’s important to think through it thoroughly and eliminate all social/peer pressure.
 Make sure you think hard about what’s best for your child rather than what other parents are doing for their children.